thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-03-metasploitable3-building-the-ubuntu-linux-version.md

 - OS capable of running all of the required applications listed below
 - VT-x/AMD-V Supported Processor recommended
-- 65 GB Available space on drive
+- 65 GB Available space on the drive
 - 4.5 GB RAM

 In terms of the selected build operating system, the only requirement is that the system can run the applications listed in the next section.
 Technically, this could be achievable on Microsoft Windows, but building on Linux is much more sensible.
 This tutorial uses Ubuntu Desktop 18.04 amd64 LTS as the operating system.